belle2/basf2/b2bii/doc/AnalysisKey.rst

 Details of these tables and how they were studies can be found at `Belle PID Joint Homepage <https://belle.kek.jp/group/pid_joint/>`_.

-The weights for KID and LID are available in basf2 and can be retreived via payloads in ``Belle_PID``;
+The weights for KID and LID are available in basf2 and can be retrieved via payloads in ``Belle_PID``;
 naming schemes of each PID payloads are slightly different.